 Parent: “I don’t hate you.
 Why would you say that?”

-Escaping a situation is the most primitive thing that humans do when they’re threatened: it’s the so-called “fight or flight” response.
-When your child reaches a point where he’s out of coping or problem-solving skills, his fight response is to yell at you, break things, or hurt people.
-If he chooses “flight,” he runs.
-This response is not good for communication or negotiation skill development, which are two fundamentals of problem solving.
-His behavior doesn’t resolve the conflict—in fact, both choices just tend to make things worse in the long run.
+Escaping a situation is the most primitive thing humans do when threatened: it’s the fight or flight response.
+When your child reaches a point where they’re out of coping or problem-solving skills, their fight response is to yell at you, break things, or hurt people.
+If they choose flight, they run.

-The antidote to “fight or flight” is developing the communication and negotiation skills that are the basics of problem solving.
-A child, who doesn’t want to communicate, has distorted thinking, constantly makes justifications, and continually takes a victim stance, has run out of coping skills.
-And when they run out of excuses, they start becoming verbally abusive and threatening.
-If that doesn’t stop, then they run.
-So for most of this argument, this child has been fighting—and when that doesn’t work, he decides to run.
+The antidote to fight or flight is developing the communication and negotiation skills that are the basics of problem solving.
+A child, who doesn’t want to communicate, has distorted thinking, makes excuses, and continually takes a victim stance, has run out of coping skills.
+And when they run out of coping skills, they start becoming verbally abusive and threatening.
+So they begin by fighting—and when that doesn’t work, they run.

-Realize that the thinking errors kids use interfere with their ability to take genuine responsibility for their actions or inactions.
-They also inhibit a parent’s ability to teach their child how to communicate, negotiate or solve problems responsibly.
-In fact, thinking errors make communication impossible: they distort reality and allow the person using them to avoid taking responsibility.
+Realize that their thinking errors interfere with their ability to take genuine responsibility for their actions or inactions.
+They also inhibit a parent’s ability to teach their child how to communicate, negotiate, or solve problems responsibly.
+Indeed, thinking errors make communication impossible: they distort reality and allow the person using them to avoid taking responsibility.

-As a parent, it’s important to understand the thinking errors kids use so you won’t fall into the traps they set for you during an argument.
-If you know what your child is doing—and how to challenge him effectively—you can stop the blaming, excuse-making and victim thinking.
-In an upcoming article in Empowering Parents, I’ll be talking more about the thinking errors kids make—and how to deal with them as a parent.
+As a parent, it’s essential to understand the thinking errors kids use so that you won’t fall into the traps they set for you during an argument.
+If you know what your child is doing—and how to challenge them effectively—you can stop the blaming, excuse-making, and victim thinking.

 James Lehman, who dedicated his life to behaviorally troubled youth, created The Total Transformation®, The Complete Guide to Consequences™, Getting Through To Your Child™, and Two Parents One Plan™, from a place of professional and personal experience.
 Having had severe behavioral problems himself as a child, he was inspired to focus on behavioral management professionally.
 Together with his wife, Janet Lehman, he developed an approach to managing children and teens that challenges them to solve their own problems without hiding behind disrespectful, obnoxious or abusive behavior.
 Empowering Parents now brings this insightful and impactful program directly to homes around the globe.